Five Ways Your iPhone Can Be Hacked – And How to Prevent It

 And while not every iPhone owner is a spy-movie target, the line between sophisticated cyber espionage and ordinary criminal hacking keeps blurring.
 Scammers use the same psychological tricks and delivery methods — text messages, fake support calls, cloned websites — to dupe everyday users.
 The result?
 Your bank accounts, social media, and even cloud backups could be compromised, all through your phone.

-The good news: you don’t need to be a cybersecurity expert to protect yourself.
+The good news is you don’t need to be a cybersecurity expert to protect yourself.
 By combining basic best practices with a few proactive defenses, you can make your iPhone a much harder target for both hackers and con artists.
 This guide walks you through five real-world attack scenarios drawn from recent incidents and news reports and offers clear, actionable steps you can take today to stay safe.

 Attack scenario: